kubernetes-hy/kubernetes-hy.github.io/pages/part5/part5.md

   verbs: ["get", "list", "watch", "create", "delete"]
 ```

-And finally bind the serviceaccount and the role.
+And finally bind the ServiceAccount and the role.
 There are two types of bindings as well. *ClusterRoleBinding* and *RoleBinding*.
-If we used a *RoleBinding* with a *ClusterRole* we would be able to restrict the access to a single namespace.
+If we used a *RoleBinding* with a *ClusterRole* we would be able to restrict access to a single namespace.
 For example, if permission to access secrets is defined to a ClusterRole and we gave it via *RoleBinding* to a namespace called "test" they would only be able to access secrets in the namespace "test" - even though the role is a "ClusterRole".

 In our case *ClusterRoleBinding* is required since we want the controller to access all of the namespaces from the namespace it's deployed in, in this case namespace "default".